The online arena of gaming & eSports

 Brands are still relatively new to activating the gaming and eSports space effectively but there are a number of brands that have moved quickly to take advantage of the potential opportunities that gaming and eSports affords.

-Point Island: Coca-Cola custom-built Point Island to launch their limited-edition flavour Zero Sugar Byte, a “beverage born in the metaverse”, as a way to tap into Fortnite’s 80 million monthly active users.
-The island is a neon-coloured virtual world full of references to the brand, including collaborative puzzles and mini-games inside giant glass bottles and Coke cans.
+1. Point Island: Coca-Cola custom-built Point Island, its own island within Fortnite to launch their limited-edition flavour Zero Sugar Byte, a “beverage born in the metaverse”, as a way to tap into Fortnite’s 80 million monthly active users.
+The island includes four "sensory-inspired" multiplayer mini games and all of it has been designed to help sell the new coke flavour.
 A number of other major brands including Marvel, Balenciaga and the NFL been engaged with Fortnite since 2018, and Coke’s involvement could convince even more to explore advertising within the game.

-Dress to impress: Fashion powerhouse Louis Vuitton has brought its brand into gaming in multiple ways.
+2. Dress to impress: Louis Vuitton has brought its brand into gaming in multiple ways incluidng through unique partnerships.
 The company designed the League of Legends World Championship trophy and introduced skins in gaming, which could be purchased by players for their in-game avatars.
 They also created a real-world clothing line to compliment the skins that sold out within an hour of launching.
 This is a great example of not only leveraging the gaming environment but extending the idea to the physical world to drive revenue and sales of real-world items.

-Esports billboards: To raise awareness for their newest phone, Samsung placed ads across several video games that were seen on billboards throughout online racetracks and soccer fields, which mimicked the real-world billboards seen at sporting events.
-Vodafone have also placed ad inside popular racing game Trackmania, highlighting their latest offers on billboards as players passed markers on the racetrack.
+3. Esports billboards: To raise awareness for their newest phone, Samsung placed ads across several video games that were seen on billboards throughout online racetracks and soccer fields, which mimicked the real-world billboards seen at sporting events.
+Vodafone have also activated ads inside popular racing game Trackmania, highlighting their latest offers on billboards as players passed markers on the racetrack.